 - Select Explore.

-- Optionally, enter a keyword in the Explore search bar to find specific models or explores.
-Looker will display any explore that has the keyword in its name or in its description.
-Typically, the explores are listed under their model’s name which indicates the kind of data it uses.
+- Optionally, enter a keyword in the Explore search bar to find specific models or Explores.
+Looker will display any Explore that has the keyword in its name or in its description.
+Typically, each Explore is listed under its model’s name, which indicates the kind of data it uses.

-- In the list of explores, select the explore you want to access.
-If your Looker developers have added descriptions for the explores, hover over each explore in the list to see their descriptions.
+- In the list of Explores, select the Explore you want to access.
+If your Looker developers have added descriptions for the Explores, hover over each Explore in the list to see its description.